-Partner IVF is a type of IVF for lesbian couples that lets both partners become physically involved in the conception of their baby.
+Partner IVF is a type of IVF that lets both partners become physically involved in the conception of their baby.

 In this option, one partner provides the eggs, which are fertilised with donor sperm, and the other carries the pregnancy.